Notes: Crank station was part of what became the St. Helens

 to travel on towards Ormskirk had to change at Rainford Junction.

-on the line had declined and by 1951 only three workman's trains
+on the line had declined and by 1951 (when the line was part of British Railways London Midland Region) only three workman's trains

 operated at morning and afternoon rush hour in each direction.